Blue racer © Joe Crowley

 Characteristics

 The blue racer (Coluber constrictor foxii), the second-largest snake species in Ontario, is pale blue or bluish green with a white or bluish belly.
 Its dorsal scales are smooth and it has a divided anal plate.
-Individuals can grow to almost two metres in length.
+Individuals can grow up to two metres in length.

 Similar Species